 The exhibition will showcase previously unexplored heritage including the institution’s role in educating British Prisoners of War and members of the Women’s Land Army during the Second World War.
 Through images, artefacts, documents and books, visitors are invited to unearth the stories of those who have learnt through UCEM throughout the years.

 Central to the display will be the University College’s Coat of Arms, the only remaining piece of the iron gate from UCEM’s Hinchley Wood, Surry site.
 The rest of the gate was requisitioned as part of the war effort in the 1940s and melted down for materials.

 The installation will also feature the institution’s first visitor’s book, first used at the institution’s Inaugural Ceremony in 1923 and including the signature of future Prime Minister Neville Chamberlain when he attended the opening of a new wing in 1927.

-The exhibition will deliver a dynamic interpretation of UCEM’s history, bringing much of its archive into public view for the first time.
-We are excited to share these with the local Reading community to being the history of UCEM to life.
+A grant awarded by the Heritage Lottery Fund, read here, has enabled UCEM to deliver a dynamic interpretation of it’s history, bringing much of its archive into public view for the first time.
+We are excited to share these with the local Reading community in bringing the history of UCEM to life.